 Valet services are not available during these slower times, so please feel free to park wherever most convenient in any of the Patient/Visitor parking areas.
 There is a Riverside Shuttle that can transport you to the Main Entrance from the parking areas on Riverside Regional Medical Center campus.

 And, if you arrive between 9:00 p.m. and 5:00 a.m.:

 Our Main Entrance is usually locked overnight.
 Simply press and release the call button that you'll see at the Main Entrance.
 Tell the person answering that you are here to have your baby.

 |For more information: Riverside Regional Medical Center Campus Map and Other Medical Center Maps.|

-When you enter the Main Lobby, please go directly to Labor and Delivery, located in the West Wing of the second floor.
+When you enter the Main Lobby, please go directly to Labor and Delivery, located on the second floor.
 You'll take the elevators from the Main Lobby to the second floor and follow the signs to Labor and Delivery.
 One of our team members will assist you to your room.
-A member of our Admitting Department will visit you in Labor and Delivery to complete your registration details.
-We encourage all patients to pre-register before delivery day.
+A team member will visit you in Labor and Delivery to complete your registration details.
+We encourage all expectant moms to pre-register before your delivery day.

 Some women manage the discomfort of labor by using prepared childbirth techniques, the birthing ball, warm showers, and/or systemic medication administered through an IV.

 Other women choose to have epidural analgesia.
 This is a commonly used method to provide complete relief from the pain of labor or cesarean birth.
 It involves an injection into the epidural space through your lower back.
 Riverside Regional Medical Center is the only Peninsula hospital to offer obstetrical anesthesia coverage 24 hours a day, seven days a week.
 You can speak to one of our anesthesiologists about this option on the Expectant Parents Tour.

 |For more information: Visit Tours, Programs and Classes.|